k0psutin/2D-Roguelike/README.md

 # 2D-Roguelike

-I wanted to give a shot at creating a 2D-roguelike game written with Java.
+I wanted to start a bigger project, so i began creating a 2D-roguelike game written with Java.
 The game uses JavaFX, and all the images i use in the game are with CC0-licence.

 By creating a more complex project, i wanted to combine things i learned from Helsinki University online programming course.